Andy Murray: 2016: Wimbledon title, Olympic gold, No. 1

-2017: Struggles with form and injury, and hiatus
+2017: Injury and hiatus

 Murray was knighted in the 2017 New Year Honours for services to tennis and charity, making him the UK's youngest knight, at 29.
-He opened the season with a loss in the semi-finals of the Mubadala World Tennis Championship to David Goffin, following which he won against Milos Raonic in the third-place play-off.
-Murray then reached the final of the Qatar Open, but lost to Novak Djokovic in three sets despite saving three championship points.
-At the Australian Open he lost in the fourth round against Mischa Zverev in four sets.
+Murray reached the final of the Qatar Open, but lost to Novak Djokovic in three sets despite saving three championship points.
+At the 2017 Australian Open he lost in the fourth round against Mischa Zverev in four sets.

-Murray returned to action at the Dubai Duty Free Tennis Championships event in February.
-There he won his only tournament of the year, beating Fernando Verdasco in straight sets, despite almost losing in the quarter-finals to Philipp Kohlschreiber where Murray had to save seven match points.
+At Dubai he won his only tournament of the year, beating Fernando Verdasco in straight sets, despite almost losing in the quarter-finals to Philipp Kohlschreiber where Murray had to save seven match points.
 The next week, he suffered a shock defeat in the second round of the Indian Wells Masters to Vasek Pospisil.

 After missing a month due to an elbow injury, Murray returned to compete in the Monte-Carlo Masters in April, losing out in the third round to Albert Ramos-Vinolas.
 He then competed in Barcelona where he was beaten by Dominic Thiem in the semi-finals.
-Murray continued to struggle in his next two tournaments, losing to Borna Coric in the third round of Madrid, and to Fabio Fognini in second round of Rome, where he was defending champion.
-In both of these defeats, he failed to win a set.
-At the 2017 French Open, following tough four-set victories over Andrey Kuznetsov and Martin Kližan in the opening rounds, Murray defeated Juan Martín del Potro and Karen Khachanov in straight sets.
-In the quarter-finals he defeated Kei Nishikori in four sets, but lost in the semi-finals to Stan Wawrinka in five sets.
+Murray lost to Borna Coric in the third round of Madrid, and to Fabio Fognini in second round of Rome.
+In the 2017 French Open quarter-finals he beat Kei Nishikori in four sets, but lost in the semi-finals to Stan Wawrinka in five sets.